pattonsgirl/CEG2350/Labs/Lab07/README.md

 ## Lab Procedure

-The focus of this lab is exploring your system.
-You will be creating a `README.md` file for your work in this lab.
-To create and edit the file, you are welcome to use your AWS instance (or anywhere your repo is cloned) or edit the file directly in the browser.
+This lab will have you focusing on your physical system.
+Your workflow to complete the companion documentation is up to you.

-In your repository (the folder named `ceg2350-yourgithubusername`):
+Go to the folder that contains your repository (likely named `ceg2350-yourgithubusername`).

-Create a new directory, `Lab07`
+Create a new directory, `Lab07`.

-Create a file named `README.md` [based on the template](LabTemplate.md).
+Create a file named `README.md` in the `Lab07` folder.
+Copy into the file the contents of the [Lab 07 Template](LabTemplate.md).

 - [Raw version of LabTemplate.md](https://raw.githubusercontent.com/pattonsgirl/CEG2350/main/Labs/Lab07/LabTemplate.md)

+You may refer to additional resources outside of the recommended resources provided.

+Any resource that you use that contributes to your understanding of exercises in this lab should be cited in the `Citations` section of your lab answers.
+To add citations, provide the site and a summary of what it assisted you with.
+If generative AI was used, include which generative AI system was used and what prompt(s) you fed it.

+If you make mistakes with commands in the lab, note them!
+Writing down what went wrong and what the correction was will significantly help your learning journey.
+If you cannot find a correction, it will help the TAs or myself understand what point you reached and determine some potential solutions.

 ## Part 1 - System Discovery

-Find out the following information about your personal system.
-Write the answers to the information requested.
-Part of this is learning about your system, so some info will not apply to your system (because of how your OS works with your hardware or your system's hardware).
-Provide confirmation of your findings where possible.
+Find out the following information about your physical system.
 For the GPU section, you likely only have a integrated or dedicated GPU - not all systems have both.
 Only fill out what you have.

+If research proves your system does not support something, leave documentation and supporting articles.

-- You can use the manufacturers website / manuals
+- You can use the manufacturer's website / manuals
 - You can post to our course Discord channel for help / hints
   - Ex.
 "On \_\_ OS, how are you finding \_\_?"
 - You should _not_ need to install additional programs to find this information.
 If an internet article / forum suggests you to install additional software to gather the information, run away.

 1. CPU info:
-    - CPU brand:
+    - CPU brand & model:
     - Number of cores:
     - Number of logical cores:
 2. GPU info:
-    - Integrated GPU info:
+    - Integrated GPU brand & model:
-    - Dedicated GPU info:
+    - Dedicated GPU brand & model:
     - Link to driver software for GPU:
 3. Memory info:
     - Physical memory (RAM) size (in GB):
-    - Virtual memory size (in GB):
+    - RAM used at system startup (in GB):
-      - Some systems will call virtual memory a pagefile
-4. Storage info (repeated for each disk attached to your system):
+4. Storage info (add section for each disk attached to your system):
-    - Disk 1 type:
+    - Disk 1 type: [HDD, SSD, NVME]
-    - Disk 1 manufacturer and model:
+    - Disk 1 brand & model:
-    - Total disk 1 size (in GB):
+    - Total Disk 1 size (in GB):
-5. Primary partition info:
+5. Primary partition / volume info:
     - Primary partition mount point:
       - `C` for Windows users
       - `/` for Linux / Mac users
-    - Remaining space on primary partition (in GB):
+    - Total space on primary partition (in GB):
+    - Space remaining on primary partition (in GB):
     - Filesystem on primary partition:
-6. BIOS / UEFI info:
+6. Motherboard info:
-    - BIOS or UEFI version:
+    - BIOS / UEFI manufacturer & version:
-    - How to access your BIOS / UEFI:
+    - How to access BIOS / UEFI:
+    - How to enable CPU virtualization:
+    - Link to driver(s) for motherboard:
 7. Kernel / OS info:
-    - Bootloader software on your system:
+    - Bootloader software for system:
-    - Kernel version of your operating system:
+    - Kernel for operating system:
     - Operating System name & version:

 ## Part 2 - Virtualize the Machine